DHTMLX/docs-suite/docs/form/localization.md

 ## Default locale

-The default (English) locale for Form looks like this:
+The default (English) locale for Form SimpleVault control looks like this:

 ~~~js
 var en = {